-For your files, you need to find a system which works for you.
-A system which enables you to find what you’re looking for immediately.
+For your files, you need to find a system that works for you.
+A system that enables you to find what you’re looking for immediately.
 Use folders and subfolders so you can sort by client, project or category.

 Once you’ve finished a project go into your folder and sort out everything you won’t need anymore.

 Backup your files with an online cloud system so you won’t have to worry about files getting lost.
 Another great advantage of this is that you can access your files from everywhere.

 Photos are a whole different kind of game.
 If you really want to use and work with your photos you need a good system for naming and saving them.
 A folder of 500 files all called something like ‘img-2012-03-05-321.jpg’ won’t do.
 And I know this is a lot of hustle but you need to come up with categories and tags to organize your photos in a way to make searching for something specific easy.

 A browser quickly gets cluttered up with bookmarks of articles we want to read, some inspiration for projects and shoes we want to buy.
 It’s easy to forget about these bookmarks.
 The very interesting article we’ve marked will never be read.

 If one day you want to get back to one of your bookmarks you should be sure to find it.
 Every once in awhile it’s necessary to clean them out.
 Deleting everything you don’t need anymore or can’t remember why you saved it.
 You can also create folders to sort your bookmarks into categories which makes it easier to find what you’re looking for.